zitadel/zitadel/site/docs/administrate/90-system.en.md

 > Signing keys are stored with AES256 encryption

 **TLS**
 Under normal operations ZITADEL's API nodes are located behind a reverse proxy.
-So the TLS Key handlings are out of context in this regard.
+So the TLS Key handling are out of context in this regard.
 However ZITADEL can use TLS keys at runtime level.

 > TODO Document TLS config